Bill Ellenbogen

 William A. Ellenbogen (born December 8, 1950) is an American former professional football player who was an offensive lineman for the New York Giants of the National Football League (NFL) during the 1976 and 1977 seasons.
 He played college football for the Buffalo Bulls (1969–1970) and Virginia Tech (1971–1972).
 He also played professionally in the Seaboard Football League (1973), World Football League (1974–1975) and Canadian Football League (1978–1979).

-Early years
+Early life

 Ellenbogen was born in Glen Cove, New York, in 1950.
 He attended New Rochelle High School.

 College football

 Ellenbogen played college football for the Buffalo Bulls football.
 He was a member of the 1969 and 1970 Buffalo Bulls teams that compiled records of 6–3 and 2–9 under head coach Bob Deming.
 He played at offensive tackle in 1969 and was moved to defensive end in 1970.
 When the University at Buffalo terminated its football program after the 1970 season, Ellenbogen transferred to Virginia Tech where he played at the defensive tackle position for the 1971 and 1972 teams that compiled records of 4–7 and 6–4–1 under head coach Charlie Coffey.